bvarent/job-manager/README.md

 ### User Configuration

-The top-level configuration key for user configuration of this module is `jobmanager`.
+The top-level configuration key for user configuration of this module is `bvarent-jobmanager`.

 #### Key: `entitymanager`